 Perform a quick Google search for home aligners and you’ll find a handful of companies offering quick, convenient, and affordable at-home treatment.
 But each provider is different, and some are simply more versatile and reliable than others.
 We’ve combed the Internet for information on these companies and developed a profile for each.

 We’ve narrowed our list down to three of the best home aligner options for crowding issues:

-Byte’s claim to fame is their ability to deliver impressive results faster than most of the competition — their average treatment plan length is just 4–5 months.
-Plus, they put a lifetime guarantee on your smile, and for those who’d prefer to straighten their teeth at night, they offer “At-Night” aligners designed with premium materials to withstand nighttime teeth grinding.
+Byte is one of the most innovative aligner treatments on the market.
+They provide a high-frequency vibration device called HyperByte — which is intended to reduce discomfort — and claim their average treatment plan length is just 4–5 months.
+Plus, they put a lifetime guarantee on your smile, and for those who’d prefer not to wear aligners all day, they offer “At-Night” aligners designed with thick, grind-resistant plastic.

-- Byte’s average treatment plan length is just 4–5 months.
+- Byte claims their average treatment plan length is just 4–5 months.